 4.1.
-Tool selection
+Tool Selection

-Hasanabadi et al. in (Hasanabadi et al., 2020) and (Hasanabadi et al., 2021) model the interaction between an Attacker who uses rootkits and an investigator who uses anti-rootkits as a non-zerosum game and simulated as a Fictitious Play.
-They use a set of rootkits and anti-rootkits for Windows XP to extract characteristics for each software used to derive the benefit and cost values of each player's payoff function.
+Hasanabadi et al. in [19] and [21] model the interaction between an Attacker who uses rootkits and an investigator who uses anti-rootkits as a non-zero-sum game and simulated as a Fictitious Play.
+They use a set of rootkits and antirootkits for Windows XP to extract characteristics for each software used to derive the benefit and cost values of each player's payoff function.
 The authors use the Nash Equilibrium (NE) of the game to identify future improvements that could enhance the performance of anti-rootkits.

-The main difference between the two works is the performance improvement achieved in (Hasanabadi et al., 2021).
-To overcome the re-simulation problem caused by the constant need of expansion of the action space, the authors propose the use of a memory-based mechanism.
+The main difference between the two works is the performance improvement achieved in [21].
+To overcome the re-simulation problem caused by the constant need of expansion of the action space, the authors propose the use of a memorybased mechanism.
 The mechanism takes as input the original strategy space as well as a list of strategies to be added.
 After solving the NE of the original game, it iterates through the list, adding one strategy at a time, finding the corresponding NE and observing the opponent's empirical frequencies.

-Karabiyik and Karabiyik (2020) propose a game theoretic model for the optimal selection of a tool during the file carving process of an investigation.
+Karabiyik and Karabiyik [20] propose a game theoretic model for the optimal selection of a tool during the file carving process of an investigation.
 Contrary to most of the literature, the Attacker is not simulated as a player, but instead the game is rather a cooperation between two investigators, who are working in the same case and can each select one tool to use during the investigation.

 As summarised in Table 1, none of three works for tool selection take in consideration the multistage nature of modern incidents or utilise a knowledge base.
 While the former is expected based on the task they are aiming to support, the latter is a drawback due to high number of available tools and malware.
-Moreover, even though all three works utilise game theory to support the optimal tool selection by the investigator (Hasanabadi et al., 2020), and (Hasanabadi et al., 2021) use a combination of benefit and cost parameters, while (Karabiyik and Karabiyik, 2020) use benefit, cost and effectiveness.
+Moreover, even though all three works utilise game theory to support the optimal tool selection by the investigator, [19] and [21] use a combination of benefit and cost parameters, while [20] use benefit, cost and effectiveness.
 Finally, all works have limitations on their evaluation.
-In (Karabiyik and Karabiyik, 2020) the authors generate disk images with hidden evidence and use two image carving tools, Photorec and Scalpel.
+In [20] the authors generate disk images with hidden evidence and use two image carving tools, Photorec and Scalpel.
 The use of generated data for the disk images and the calculations of the parameters, and the limited number of carving tools decrease the applicability and significance of their results.
-On the other hand, while the authors in (Hasanabadi et al., 2020) and (Hasanabadi et al., 2021) use real rootkits and antirootkits for the evaluation, the quantity is still small and the chosen software could be more recent.
+On the other hand, while the authors in [19] and[21] use real rootkits and anti-rootkits for the evaluation, the quantity is still small and the chosen software could be more recent.